nashville-software-school/server-side-python-curriculum/book-5-data/chapters/DATA_TOOLS.md

 1. [Bokeh](https://bokeh.pydata.org/en/latest/) - Interactive visualization library that targets modern web browsers for presentation
 1. [Keras: The Python Deep Learning library](https://keras.io/#you-have-just-found-keras)

+## Possible Reports and Visualizations

+For an eCommerce site like Bangazon, business development teammates and sales executives would love to see these kinds of reports.

+1. Top revenue generating customer(s).
+1. Total number of transactions per day, week, month, year.
+1. Customers who purchased the most per quarter.
+1. Lowest revenue generating customer(s).
+These would be people who sell the least number of items they post for sale.
+1. Customers that haven't accessed the site in the last 3 months.
+1. Most recommended product(s).
+1. Most liked product(s).
+1. Most disliked product(s).